Battle of Midway: Attacks on the Japanese fleet

 Despite their failure to score any hits, the American torpedo attacks achieved three important results.
 First, they kept the Japanese carriers off balance and unable to prepare and launch their own counterstrike.
-Second, the poor control of the Japanese combat air patrol (CAP) meant they were out of position for subsequent attacks.
+Second, the poor control of the Japanese CAP meant they were out of position for subsequent attacks.
 Third, many of the Zeros ran low on ammunition and fuel.
-The appearance of a third torpedo plane attack from the southeast by VT-3 from Yorktown, led by LCDR Lance Edward Massey at 10:00 very quickly drew the majority of the Japanese CAP to the southeast quadrant of the fleet.
-Better discipline and the employment of a greater number of Zeroes for the CAP might have enabled Nagumo to prevent (or at least mitigate) the damage caused by the coming American attacks.
+The appearance of a third torpedo plane attack from the southeast by VT-3 from Yorktown, led by Lieutenant Commander Lance Edward Massey at 10:00 quickly drew the majority of the Japanese CAP to the southeast quadrant of the fleet.
+Better discipline and the employment of a greater number of Zeros for the CAP might have enabled Nagumo to prevent (or at least mitigate) the damage caused by the coming American attacks.

 By chance, at the same time VT-3 was sighted by the Japanese, three squadrons of SBDs from Enterprise and Yorktown were approaching from the southwest and northeast.
-The Yorktown squadron (VB-3) had flown just behind VT-3, but elected to attack from a different course.
-The two squadrons from Enterprise (VB-6 and VS-6) were running low on fuel because of the time spent looking for the enemy.
-Air Group Commander C. Wade McClusky, Jr. decided to continue the search, and by good fortune spotted the wake of the Japanese destroyer Arashi, steaming at full speed to rejoin Nagumo's carriers after having unsuccessfully depth-charged U.S. submarine Nautilus, which had unsuccessfully attacked the battleship Kirishima.
+The Yorktown squadron (VB-3) had flown just behind VT-3 but elected to attack from a different course.
+The two squadrons from Enterprise (VB-6 and VS-6) were running low on fuel because of the time spent looking for the Japanese ships.
+Air Group Commander C. Wade McClusky, Jr. decided to continue the search and by good fortune spotted the wake of the Japanese destroyer Arashi, steaming at full speed to rejoin Nagumo's carriers after having unsuccessfully depth-charged U.S. submarine Nautilus, which had unsuccessfully attacked the battleship Kirishima.
 Some bombers were lost from fuel exhaustion before the attack commenced.

 McClusky's decision to continue the search and his judgment, in the opinion of Admiral Chester Nimitz, "decided the fate of our carrier task force and our forces at Midway ..."
 All three American dive-bomber squadrons (VB-6, VS-6, and VB-3) arrived almost simultaneously at the perfect time, locations and altitudes to attack.
 Most of the Japanese CAP was directing its attention to the torpedo planes of VT-3 and was out of position; meanwhile, armed Japanese strike aircraft filled the hangar decks, fuel hoses snaked across the decks as refueling operations were hastily being completed, and the repeated change of ordnance meant that bombs and torpedoes were stacked around the hangars, rather than stowed safely in the magazines, making the Japanese carriers extraordinarily vulnerable.